-This Policy covers all employees, pupils and others using school facilities.
+This Policy covers all employees, pupils/pupils seeking admission and others using school facilities.

-EQUALITY AND DIVERSITY - WHAT DOES THIS MEAN?
+EQUAL OPPORTUNITIES - WHAT DOES THIS MEAN?

 The principle of equality has been understood to be about 'treating everyone the same' or 'treating everyone as you would wish to be treated'.
 A more appropriate way of looking at equality is to respond to individuals or groups according to their needs.